Save up to 25%… Shop Our Birthday Sale Now!

 The medicinal use of mushrooms dates back thousands of years because of their varied and uniquely adaptive benefits for health.
 Now, in recent times with functional medicine and holistic nutrition going mainstream, we’re seeing a resurgence of interest in these marvelous superfoods.
 But, there are a few things you should know before running to your local supplement shop…

 This article will encapsulate the top health benefits of 7 medicinal mushrooms, while also revealing why some mushroom supplements sold in today’s marketplace don’t contain mushrooms at all.
-And finally, it will explain how Real Mushrooms produces medicinal mushroom extracts for our supplements and what to shop for when you're looking to get true high-quality mushroom supplement benefits.
+And finally, it will explain how Real Mushrooms produces medicinal mushroom extracts for our supplements and what to watch out for when you're shopping for a high-quality mushroom supplement.

 In This Article